Wednesday, 13 November 2024

 Natalie Suleyman: On a point of order, Acting Speaker, this has been a wideranging debate, but the speaker knows too well that she has now strayed way, way away from the Statute Law Repeals Bill 2024.
 We are hearing all sorts of things that have no relation to what is before the house, and I ask you to ask that the speaker continues to remain steadfast with the Statute Law Repeals Bill 2024.

 Emma KEALY: Let us look at an element of this bill, and that is the repeal of an element of the Road Safety Act, which is exactly what I have been speaking about.
 Labor have cut the road asset management budget so that now it is 16 per cent below what it was in 2020.
 Labor will also reduce the area resurfaced or rehabilitated statewide by 75 per cent next year compared to just two years ago.
-We know that Labor cannot manage money, they cannot manage our roads, and it is Victorians that are paying the price.
-It is not just from these statistics, of looking through the budget papers, looking through the KPIs and getting information through questions on notice, that we know Victoria’s roads are badly managed; it is something that people are experiencing every day.
+We know that Labor cannot manage money, they cannot manage our roads and it is Victorians that are paying the price.
+It is not just from these statistics, from looking through the budget papers, looking through the KPIs and getting information through questions on notice, that we know Victoria’s roads are badly managed; it is something that people are experiencing every day.
 Ninety-one per cent of roads were rated poor or very poor in a government survey just last year, and yet the road toll is still a terrible, terrible problem.

-I did hear earlier today an interview, and it was actually a comment on how we cannot blame drivers for the road toll in every instance.
+I did hear earlier today in an interview a comment on how we cannot blame drivers for the road toll in every instance.
 What I would urge the Allan Labor government to consider is that their failure to invest in our road surfaces is putting lives at risk.
 I heard recently that there was a truck accident, which was a horrific rollover where a large number of stock were killed.
 It was determined to be caused by a medical incident.
 That medical incident was the truck went through a pothole and the driver hit his head on the steering wheel and was rendered unconscious.
 That is not what we should be seeing on our roads and on one of the nation’s busiest freeways and highways.
 In fact it was on the second-busiest highway in the state.
 I urge the government to consider the amendments in this legislation but also consider what they are going to put in next year’s budget.
 Fix our roads and make them safe.

 Nina TAYLOR (Albert Park) (11:57): I am very happy to speak on the Statute Law Repeals Bill 2024.
 I know that it is very easy to mock and trivialise the premise of a statute law bill, and I can see the opposition have gone to great depths to mock and trivialise the premise of this bill.
-However, there is a fundamental underpinning of democracy, and that is whenever you are transacting legislation you are up-front about it and you transact it through the Parliament.
-It may not be the most exciting moment of their lives – I get that – nevertheless if we are to value democracy and we are to maintain the confidence of the community that when legislation is varied in any way it will be transacted openly and in an up-front manner in the chamber, then we need to adhere to that.
+However, there is a fundamental underpinning of democracy, and that is that whenever you are transacting legislation you are up-front about it and you transact it through the Parliament.
+It may not be the most exciting moment of their lives; I get that.
+Nevertheless, if we are to value democracy and we are to maintain the confidence of the community that when legislation is varied in any way it will be transacted openly and in an up-front manner in the chamber, then we need to adhere to that.
 That is an adult and mature thing to do as members of Parliament.
 I certainly do not come to Parliament every day expecting to have entertainment and for it to be exciting from moment to moment.
 On the contrary, we have a tremendous responsibility to represent our constituents.
 On that premise that means we are to deliver changes in a way that adheres to the governance and conventions of Parliament, henceforth why we are adhering to various points of order to ensure that those fundamental tenets of parliamentary processes are adhered to and respected.
-That is why we put such legislation before the Parliament – sorry, it is not as entertaining as you would like it to be.
-Nevertheless if we are going to respect the premise of the voters who put us in this place, we need to deliver such parliamentary processes and legislation in a way that respects the Parliament and the democracy which we serve.
+That is why we put such legislation before the Parliament: sorry it is not as entertaining as you would like it to be.
+Nevertheless, if we are going to respect the premise of the voters who put us in this place, we need to deliver such parliamentary processes and legislation in a way that respects the Parliament and the democracy which we serve.
 That is a point I just did want to make for the benefit of the chamber, respectfully.

 The purpose of this bill is to repeal – I did hear the word ‘repeal’ before, and I was very pleased to hear that, because that means we are adhering to the premise of the statute before us – certain redundant and spent provisions in Victorian legislation.
-This ensures that with the vast amount of legislation that accumulates over time we are continually ensuring its relevance and appropriateness and making sure that it is, for instance, not duplicating other provisions that may be present in other pieces of legislation because of the potential impacts that could prevail should that duplication be allowed to continue.
+This ensures that with the vast amount of legislation that accumulates over time we are continually ensuring its relevance and appropriateness and making sure that it is, for instance, not duplicating other provisions that may be present in other pieces of legislation, because of the potential impacts that could prevail should that duplication be allowed to continue.
 There are all sorts of contingencies, which we would all be aware of, as a result of any and every word that is in any piece of legislation.
 As I was saying before, you might like to think that this may not be the most substantive reform, because these are not substantive reforms as such, but nevertheless they are changes to legislation, and hence we need to honour that.
+In terms of legislation introduced and passed, we have been a very busy government, passing 43 bills in the past 12 months and introducing 32 bills in 2024 alone, and we all should I think use some perspective when we are comparing some bills to others.
+I just think that is important when we are looking at the relevance of debates and discussions in this chamber.

 The other point I do want to make before proceeding to other elements of this Statute Law Repeals Bill 2024 is that the Leader of the Opposition, if he wants to make points about his tremendous advocacy on housing, should not sit on the back of a ute defying the Bills Street, Hawthorn, development.
 He has form.
 He might want to think about that, because it is on record, and we all know about it.
 Speaking with a forked tongue in this place has consequences.
 I just wanted to make that point.

 Now I shall resume on the Statute Law Repeals Bill 2024.
-You will notice that I have repeated that about three times, just as a little reminder of the purpose for which we are here today in this moment.
+You will notice that I have repeated that about three times, as a little reminder of the purpose for which we are here today in this moment.
 This is a statute law repeal bill, and these sorts of bills are passed as part of Parliament’s regular housekeeping to ensure that legislation across the statute book is accurate, clear, maintained in an orderly manner and accessible to the public – yes, the public, constituents who we represent.
 This is common practice.
 It is not only a Victorian thing; it is actually practised in other jurisdictions in Australia and around the world.
 I will be clear on the point that this bill does not make substantive amendments to how Victorian legislation will apply.
 That is clear.
-That does not mean it does not matter and that does not mean that we can mock every single segment of this piece of legislation for the purpose of a jovial moment necessarily without vindicating the purpose for which this legislation has been brought before the chamber.
+That does not mean it does not matter and that does not mean that we can mock every single segment of this piece of legislation for the purpose of a jovial moment without vindicating the purpose for which this legislation has been brought before the chamber.

 Indeed current legislation provides that repeal statutes do not, unless there is a contrary intention, affect the operation of other acts.
 I think that is very important when we are talking about adhering to the central tenets of a particular bill.
 Section 15(1) of the Interpretation of Legislation Act 1984 provides – just to be really clear on this point – that:

-Where an Act or a provision of an Act, being an Act or provision that directly amended another Act or a subordinate instrument (whether by the insertion of words or expressions in that Act or subordinate instrument or the substitution of other words or expressions for words or expressions in that Act or subordinate instrument)—
+Where an Act or a provision of an Act, being an Act or provision that directly amended another Act or a subordinate instrument (whether by the insertion of words or expressions in that Act or subordinate instrument or the substitution of other words or expressions for words or expressions in that Act or subordinate instrument) –

-is repealed …
+(a) is repealed …

 the repeal … of that Act or provision shall not, unless the contrary intention expressly appears, affect in any way the direct amendments made in the other Act or in the subordinate instrument or the operation or effect of those amendments.